 When enabled, a single password protects and unlocks an entire category.
 You can protect as many categories as you need and create as many passwords as you like for each.
 For example, you might like to create a password for each of your users.
 That way, if you no longer want a user to access the content, you can just delete the password to revoke access.
 To view password protected content, users need to enter a password to view all content in that particular category:

-Option 2: Set blog categories to private
+Option 2: Create user or role restricted blog categories

 How to make an entire WordPress blog private